bbobkins/r4850g2_arduino/README.md

     - Still works well with grid power
     - Removed stuipd click encoder and menu libraries freeing up much memory!!
     - Settings are saved in EEprom memory and persist
+    - if nano reboots code allows for then r4850g2 to simply continue on
     - CAN side of things mostly unchanged
     - Simplified implimentation and use